 It was the mid-1940s.
 America was emerging from a decade and a half of depression and war.
-The nation’s industrial might and entrepreneurial spirit were focusing themselves on something they had not done in a long time…selling stuff.
+The nation’s industrial might and entrepreneurial spirit were now being focused on something they had not done in a long time…sell stuff.
 For the first time in years, Americans had money to spend.
 With their new found wealth, they wanted new suburban houses, washing machines, refrigerators and TV sets.
-Most of all they wanted automobiles.
+But most of all they wanted automobiles.
 They wanted new cars to replace the old ones that for years they’d been holding together with spit and bailing wire.
 Demand was frenzied.
 Anyone making cars could sell cars…lots of them.
 The great Seller’s Market was upon us.
 And like wildflowers after a spring rain, strong demand brings forth entrepreneurs blooming with ideas to sate it.

 Not only were hungry consumers looking to replace their old cars, they wanted a second one as well.
 Women had entered the work force.
 Suburbia had spread out transportation needs.
 To many, one car was no longer sufficient.
 But after so many years of frugality and deprivation the idea of having two hulking machines was hard to fathom.
 Why not make that second car an economical little runabout that was cheap to buy and cheaper to operate?

 The IMPwas made by International Motor Products of Glendale, CA from 1948 to 1951.
 It was a 2-seat runabout with a 1-cyl engine in back.
 It also had a one-piece fiberglass body, making it one of the very first cars to use this simple to make, light-weight material.
 That unique body was the IMP’s only claim to fame…if fame can be claimed by selling 7 cars in 3+ years.

 The Towne Shopper, made by International Motor Car Co of San Diego CA, was an aluminum bodied, rear engined runabout that had 2 seats, no doors, and a front bonnet that could hold several grocery bags.
 Given its name, the envisioned target market was to be the suburban housewife.
 The Towne Shopper would get her about on her errands while hubby was off at work with the real car.